qmtran/openstack-labs/lab-00/instructor-README.md

 ## Update && Upgrade instances

   0. Each lab will have a `lab-hosts` file.
-Once the public IP addresses are set in this file you can test connectivity to the hsts
+Once the public IP addresses are set in this file you can test connectivity:

   `ansible -i lab-hosts all -m ping -vvvv`